AjayTyler/content-style-guide/04-grammar-and-mechanics.html.md

 #### Commas

 When writing a list, use the serial comma (also known as the Oxford comma).

 - Yes: David admires his parents, Oprah, and Justin Timberlake.
 - No: David admires his parents, Oprah and Justin Timberlake.

-Otherwise, use common sense.
-If you’re unsure, read the sentence out loud.
-Where you find yourself taking a breath, use a comma.

 #### Dashes and hyphens

 Use a hyphen (-) without spaces on either side to link words into single phrase, or to indicate a span or range.

 - first-time user
 - Monday-Friday